pratyay-banerjee/ExplnGen/iterative_reranking/scripts/README.md

 3. Download the pretrained model here : DropBoxLink (will update this).

+## MAP Scores on Test pre and post reranking:
+Pre : 0.398283
+Post: 0.413025

-## MAP Scores distribution pre and post reranking
+## MAP Scores distribution pre and post reranking on DEV
 | Param          | PreReranking | ReRanked till 15  |
 |----------------|--------------|-------------------|
 | MAP            |0.3890813483823633 |0.42357975830537303|